Find out if you've been paying attention to the news this week | Quiz

 We know you've been reading the news this week, but how closely have you been paying attention?
-Here we ask 17 questions about the week that was in Orange, NSW.
-See how you fair.
+Here we ask you questions about the week that was in Orange, NSW.
+See how you fare.

 50 per cent or lower: Busted.
 You must have only caught the headlines this week.